Ishaan44/Ishaan44.github.io/_pages/about.md

 ### Ongoing Research
 - **Percolation of Words** : Ongoing research on the problem of percolation of words.
-Our progress is documented [here](https://ishaan44.github.io/assets/pdf/Percolation_of_Words%20(1).pdf).
+Our progress is documented [here](https://ishaan44.github.io/assets/pdf/Percolation_of_Words.pdf).
    - No exceptional words for percolation on trees: Generalising a theorem of Kesten-Benjamini for periodic trees we proved that all words are seen in a locally finite tree. [[pdf]]()
-   - Solution to the truncation problem in the non-amenable setting. [[pp 6-8, pdf]]()
+   - Solution to the truncation problem in the non-amenable setting. [[pp 6-7, pdf]]((https://ishaan44.github.io/assets/pdf/Percolation_of_Words.pdf))

 ### Writings
 - **Percolation Thresholds under Coverings** A study of percolation thresholds under coverings.
 Study of the tecnique of enhancements and other interpolation schemes in percolation.
-This technique can then be used to show that trees are the unique minimizers of the critical point among quasi-transitive regular graphs. [[slides]](https://ishaan44.github.io/assets/pdf/VSRP_Presentation.pdf) [[pdf]](https://ishaan44.github.io/assets/pdf/Bounds.pdf).
+This technique can then be used to show that trees are the unique minimizers of the critical point among quasi-transitive regular graphs. [[slides]](https://ishaan44.github.io/assets/pdf/VSRP_Presentation.pdf) [[https://arxiv.org/abs/2412.00635]](https://arxiv.org/abs/2412.00635).

 - **Percolation on Hyperbolic Graphs** A study of the proof of the uniqueness conjecture for hyperbolic graphs.
 A  survey of the uniqueness conjecture in the hyperbolic setting following ([paper](https://arxiv.org/abs/1804.10191)) can be found [here](https://ishaan44.github.io/assets/pdf/ICTS_report.pdf).
 The slides from my talk at ICTS can be found [here](https://ishaan44.github.io/assets/pdf/SN_Bhatt_Presentation.pdf).